8 min read

 Code Block

 Code blocks are dark-themed with monospace font and a labelled header row.
-Use for XML feed structures, JSON schemas, mapping rules, API responses, or any technical content where exact formatting must be preserved.
+Use for XML feed structures, JSON schemas, mapping rules, API responses, or any technical content where exact must be preserved.
 The language label in the header tells the reader what they're looking at.

 See SKULaunch in action